The Solicitors Qualifying Examination (SQE)

 On 25 April 2017, the Solicitors Regulation Authority (SRA) officially announced that the way in which future solicitors will train and qualify will change dramatically when the Solicitors Qualifying Examination (SQE) – is introduced in September 2020.

-The introduction of this “super exam” will see significant changes to the courses and training currently on offer, including Law Degree Courses, the Legal Practice Course (LPC), the Graduate Diploma in Law (GDL) and other law conversion courses, which are set to be phased out under the new system.
-Keep reading to find out more!
+The introduction of this “super exam” is likely to see significant changes to the courses and training currently on offer, including Law Degree Courses, the Legal Practice Course (LPC), the Graduate Diploma in Law (GDL) and other law conversion courses. reading to find out more!

 SQE – The Background